chrismbah/PTE-FUTO/README.md

 ## Features

-- Authentication (Custom Student's Registeration).
+- User Authentication (Custom Student's Registeration).
 - Student Profile and Update Student Profile.
 - Notification System.
 - GPA Calculator (with predetermined courses and credit units for all levels )